steamship-core/prompt-api-template/README.md

 ## `api.py`

 The main logic for the generator lives entirely in `api.py`.
 This file contains a `PromptPackage` class with one API method: `generate()`.
 Inside of `generate()`, the prompt is built with the user-supplied parameters and submitted to the generation plugin.
-The returned value is then retrieved from storage and supplied in the return value for the invocation.

 ## `steamship.json`